 The University of Waikato is committed to providing equity in education.
 Our accessibility services provide support to impaired students to ensure that everyone has access to all areas of campus life.
 Find out more and register here.

-The Library is located in the 24/7 computer lab on Level 1 (room 1.03), and can provide help with finding relevant resources, APA referencing and using EndNote.
+The Library is located in the 24/7 computer lab on Level 1 (room 1.03).
+Our friendly staff can provide help with finding relevant resources, APA referencing and using EndNote.
 A small high-demand collection of books is held at the Tauranga Library and you will have access to the full range of e-resources.
 If you need a hard-copy resource from the Hamilton campus collection a librarian can request this for you and it will be sent across on the daily shuttle service.
 See Library Hours.
 Find out more about library services here.

-A learning support advisor is available for 20-minute drop-ins from 11am - 1pm daily, or longer consultations if necessary.
+A learning support advisor is available for 20-minute drop-ins on weekdays from 11am - 1pm daily, or longer consultations if necessary.
 You can book an appointment online.

 The Tauranga campus e-Tuts are students that support both staff and students with e-Learning tools such as the G Suite of Google products, Panopto, Mahara and TurnItIn.